ODIN-fire/odin-rs/odin_action/doc/odin_action.md

 # odin_action

 The `odin_action` crate provides several variants of **action** types together with macros to define and instantiate ad hoc actions.
-The generic **action** construct represents pplication specific objects that encapsulate async computations, to be executed by an *action owner* that can invoke such computations with its own data (e.g. sending messages in actor systems that are built from its data).
+The generic **action** construct represents application specific objects that encapsulate async computations, to be executed by an *action owner* that can invoke such computations with its own data (e.g. sending messages in actor systems that are built from its data).